cyberbotics/benchmark-record-action/README.md

 This composite action works with environment variables as inputs:

 - INPUT_INDIVIDUAL_EVALUATION: the competitor's line from `competitors.txt`.
 Each line in `competitors.txt` file has the following format: `id*:controller_repository_path*:performance:performance string:date` where * fields are mandatory
-- INPUT_FETCH_TOKEN: token used to fetch the competitor repository, typically REPO_TOKEN
+- INPUT_PUSH_TOKEN: token used to push results to current repository, typically the default GITHUB_TOKEN
-- INPUT_PUSH_TOKEN: token used to push results to current repository, typically GITHUB_TOKEN
+- INPUT_FETCH_TOKEN: token used to fetch the competitor repository, typically REPO_TOKEN.
+A more privileged token than GITHUB_TOKEN is needed to fetch controllers from private repositories.

 ## Python code pipeline

+First, the `webots.yml` file is parsed to get several benchmark parameters.
+Then the script performs the following steps:

 ### 1. Get competitors